Morning, Friday, 13th December 2019

 THIS EVENT IS CPD CERTIFIED

-We expect discussion on the Government’s response to the Taking Flight: The Future of Drones in the UK consultation earlier this year, which set:
+We also expect discussion on the Government’s response to the Taking Flight: The Future of Drones in the UK consultation earlier this year, which set out:

-- plans to develop policy related to the Flight Information Notification System (FINS); and
+- Plans to develop policy related to the Flight Information Notification System (FINS); and

-- an expansion of geo-fencing so that inbuilt drone technology can restrict entry into no-fly zones.
+- An expansion of geo-fencing so that inbuilt drone technology can restrict entry into no-fly zones.